What is the Gigabit Squared Seattle demonstration project?

 Where will services be offered?

 The demonstration project includes 14 neighborhoods.
 See map for details.
-GB2 Seattle will leverage excess capacity on the City’s fiber optic network and building rooftops, and could use available capacity to expand coverage beyond these.
-Specifics will be determined when detailed engineering work is completed in early 2013.
+Gigabit Squared Seattle will leverage excess capacity on the City’s fiber optic network and building rooftops, and could use available capacity to expand coverage beyond these.
 See GigabitSeattle.com for updates.

 What services will be offered?